Health Problems to Be Aware of in Your Maine Coon

 Although symptoms do not typically occur, these warning signs may be experienced:

 Cats that experience these symptoms should be given prompt medical attention.
 An echocardiogram is the only means of detecting and diagnosing HCM.
 If an HCM is proven to be present, beta-blockers, diuretics and ACE inhibitors may be prescribed as treatments.

-Proper massages can also help alleviate the pains, as well as keep the cat warm, since the cold weather can induce arthritis.
+Proper massages can also help alleviate the pains, as well as keeping the cat warm since cold weather can induce arthritis.
 In addition, the veterinarian may also prescribe medications to treat this health condition such as NSAIDs, glucosamine and vitamin C.

 Polycystic Kidney Disease

 Polycystic Kidney Disease, or PKD, is a genetic disease in Maine Coon cats where small cysts in the kidneys develop.

 The cysts are present at birth, and they multiply and grow in size as the cat ages.